Imgur/mandible/README.md

         "crop_width": int,
         "quaity": int,
         "crop_ratio": string, // e.g. "2:1"
-        "format": string, // on of: jpg, png, gif, webm }
+        "format": string, // one of: jpg, png, gif, webm, "nostore": bool, // if true, the resulting thumbnail won't be added to the backing storage }
 }
 ```